bhakthan/Learn_Agent_by_Visual_Interaction_and_Simulation/README.md

 ## 🚀 Quick Start

-> **From Spark Template to AI Education Platform**: This project began as a Spark template and has been completely transformed into a specialized educational platform for AI agent concepts, featuring custom SVG visualizations, interactive learning components, and comprehensive protocol demonstrations.
+> **From Spark Template to AI Agent School**: This project began as a Spark template and has been completely transformed into a specialized educational platform for AI agent concepts, featuring custom SVG visualizations, interactive learning components, and comprehensive protocol demonstrations.

 ### Prerequisites
 - Node.js 18+